Poonam-Nikam/MovieFix-ReactNative/README.md

 Click Create Virtual Device, then choose a device definition and click Next.
 Select a system image with the API level required by your React Native project and click Next.
 Give your AVD a name and click Finish to create it.

-### Create Android Virtual Device (AVD):
+Create Android Virtual Device (AVD):
-To emulate Android devices for testing your applications, set up an AVD.
 Click on Configure > AVD Manager in Android Studio.
 Click Create Virtual Device.
 Choose a device definition (e.g., Pixel 4) and click Next.
 Select a system image with an API level (e.g., Android 11) and click Next.
 Customize AVD options if needed (e.g., RAM size, VM heap size) and click Finish.

-### Additional Configuration
+Additional Configuration
 Environment Variables:

 Ensure that Android SDK and platform tools are added to your system's PATH environment variable for command-line access.